prebid/prebid-server-java/docs/config-app.md

 - `settings.s3.stored-imps-dir` - a directory with stored imps
 - `settings.s3.stored-requests-dir` - a directory with stored requests
 - `settings.s3.stored-responses-dir` - a directory with stored responses

+If `settings.s3.access-key-id` and `settings.s3.secret-access-key` are not specified in the Prebid Server configuration then AWS credentials will be looked up in this order:
+- Java System Properties - `aws.accessKeyId` and `aws.secretAccessKey`
+- Environment Variables - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+- Web Identity Token credentials from system properties or environment variables
+- Credential profiles file at the default location (`~/.aws/credentials`) shared by all AWS SDKs and the AWS CLI
+- Credentials delivered through the Amazon EC2 container service if "AWS_CONTAINER_CREDENTIALS_RELATIVE_URI" environment variable is set and security manager has permission to access the variable,
+- Instance profile credentials delivered through the Amazon EC2 metadata service

 For targeting available next options:
 - `settings.targeting.truncate-attr-chars` - set the max length for names of targeting keywords (0 means no truncation).